thanhson1085/angular-admin-seed/README.md

 This project includes a simple server-side.
 So it is very easy for you to download and run.

+We use REDIS like Queue Messaging System.
+So be sure that before running this applicaction you have to install REDIS, GRUNT, BOWER.

 ## Installation
+  - Run `bowser install`
   - Run `npm install`